-An Institutional Member is a medical institution, such as a university hospital, hospital, private hospital, research centre, or a company in the pharmaceutical field or in medical engineering, or a self-help organ or a funding agency within the healthcare system, as long as it complies with the Association regulations.
+An Institutional Member is a medical institution, such as a university hospital, hospital, private hospital, research center, or a company in the pharmaceutical field or medical engineering, or a self-help organ or funding agency within the healthcare system, as long as it complies with the Association’s regulations.

 3.2.3.
 Corporate Members